anotherleo/anotherleo.github.io/docs/analytical-psychology/jung1/README.md

 ### FOREWORD TO THE SEVENTH SWISS EDITION

 This new edition appears unaltered, which is not to say that the book is not in need of further additions, improvements, and supplementary material.
-In particular, the somewhat terse descriptions of the types could have been expanded.
+In particular, the somewhat terse[^13] descriptions of the types could have been expanded.
 Also, a consideration of works on typology by psychologists since this book first appeared would have been desirable.
 But the present scope of the book is already so great that it ought not to be augmented unless urgently necessary.
 Moreover, there is little practical purpose in making the problems of typology still more complicated when not even the elements have been properly understood.
-Critics commonly fall into the error of assuming that the types were, so to speak, fancy free and were forcibly imposed on the empirical material.
+Critics commonly fall into the error of assuming that the types were, so to speak, fancy free[^14] and were forcibly imposed on the empirical material.
 In face of this assumption I must emphasize that my typology is the result of many years of practical experience—experience that remains completely closed to the academic psychologist.
-I am first and foremost a doctor and practising psychotherapist, and all my psychological formulations are based on the experiences gained in the hard course of my daily professional work.
+I am first and foremost[^15] a doctor and practising psychotherapist, and all my psychological formulations are based on the experiences gained in the hard course of my daily professional work.
 What I have to say in this book, therefore, has, sentence by sentence, been tested a hundredfold in the practical treatment of the sick and originated with them in the first place.
 Naturally, these medical experiences are accessible and intelligible only to one who is professionally concerned with the treatment of psychic complications.
-It is therefore not the fault of the layman if certain of my statements strike him as strange, or if he thinks my typology is the product of idyllically undisturbed hours in the study.
-I doubt, however, whether this kind of ingenuousness is a qualification for competent criticism.
+It is therefore not the fault of the layman if certain of my statements strike him as strange, or if he thinks my typology is the product of idyllically[^16] undisturbed hours in the study.
+I doubt, however, whether this kind of ingenuousness[^17] is a qualification for competent criticism.

 *September 1937*<br/>C. G. JUNG

 ### FOREWORD TO THE EIGHTH SWISS EDITION

 The new edition again appears unaltered in essentials, but this time many small, long-necessary corrections have been made in the details.
 Also a new index has been compiled.
-I am especially indebted to Mrs. Lena Hurwitz-Eisner for this irksome work.
+I am especially indebted to Mrs. Lena Hurwitz-Eisner for this irksome[^18] work.

 *June 1949*<br/>C. G. JUNG